MattTheDev/CouchBot/docs/streamersettings.rst

 Streamer and Content Creator Settings
 =====================================

-These commands have to do with creator, streamers, who gets announced etc.
+These commands have to do with creators, streamers, who gets announced etc.

 ------------------
 List Your Creators